Uremic Encephalopathy

 Imaging Studies

-Obtain a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the head for a uremic patient who presents with severe neurologic symptoms, to rule out structural abnormalities (eg, cerebrovascular accident, intracranial mass, subdural hematoma).
+Obtain a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the head in uremic patients who present with severe neurologic symptoms, to rule out structural abnormalities (eg, stroke, intracranial mass, subdural hematoma).
+A CT scan may show bilateral hypodensities involving the basal ganglia, midbrain, or thalamus.[13]

-Typical MRI findings in patients with uremic encephalopathy include increased signal intensity (lentiform fork sign) in either the cerebral cortex or the basal ganglia.[13, 14] A CT scan may show bilateral hypodensities involving the basal ganglia, midbrain, or thalamus.[15]
+Typical MRI findings in patients with uremic encephalopathy include increased signal intensity in either the cerebral cortex or the basal ganglia.
+A characteristic indicator of uremic encephalopathy on MRI is the lentiform fork sign, which consists of bilateral symmetrical hyperintensities in the basal ganglia encircled by a hyperintese rim that delineates the lentiform nucleus.[13, 14]

 Encephalography

-Reduction in frequency of EEG waves correlates with the decrease in renal function and the alterations in cerebral function.
+Reduction in frequency of EEG waves correlates with the decrease in kidney function and the alterations in cerebral function.
 After the initial period of dialysis, clinical stabilization may occur while the EEG findings do not improve.
 Eventually, EEG results move toward normal.

-Aside from the routine EEG, evoked potentials (EPs) (ie, EEG signals that occur at a reproducible time after the brain receives a sensory stimulus [eg, visual, auditory, somatosensory]) may be helpful in evaluating uremic encephalopathy.
-Chronic renal failure prolongs latency of the cortical visual-evoked response.
+Aside from the routine EEG, evoked potentials (ie, EEG signals that occur at a reproducible time after the brain receives a sensory stimulus [eg, visual, auditory, somatosensory]) may be helpful in evaluating uremic encephalopathy.
+Chronic kidney failure prolongs latency of the cortical visual-evoked response.
 Auditory-evoked responses are generally not altered in uremia, but delays in the cortical potential of the somatosensory-evoked response do occur.

 Cognitive Function Tests